Lesson 1: Using buttons

 Prices and pictures are from Sparkfun.com, Jan 2020; parts can be cheaper in bulk from suppliers like Digi-Key or Mouser Electronics.

-In this lesson, we are going to use a four-legged push button (momentary switch), which look like:
+In this lesson, we are going to use a four-legged push button (momentary switch), which looks like this:

 If you want to learn more about switches in general, see these articles by Sparkfun and ITP NYU.